robert2021south/docs.robertwp.com/rw-postviewstats-pro/en/exporter.md

 ## 🚀 How to Upgrade to Pro

-To unlock custom post type export and additional advanced features, consider upgrading to **Concise Views Counter Pro**:
+To unlock custom post type export and additional advanced features, consider upgrading to **RW PostViewStats Pro**:

 👉 [The purchase link will be provided here after the Pro version is released.](#)
 ---